 The truth of the matter is that arousal is merely a response to intimacy, not a precursor.
 The next time you politely reject the offer, maybe you should go with the flow and see how your body responds.
 You may end up enjoying it more than you thought.

-Intimacy problems don’t have to indicate the end of a marriage, but they need to be taken care of.
-If all else fails, couples therapy could help to revive your relationship and take your intimacy to the next level.
+Problems surrounding intimacy in marriage don’t have to indicate the end of a marriage, but they need to be taken care of.
+However, if all else fails, couples therapy could help to revive your relationship and take levels of intimacy in marriage to the next level.

 How to enhance intimacy in marriage when a couple is not ready to seek therapy?

 Whether you are a woman wondering how to help a man with intimacy issues, or a man worried about his spouse’s lack of interest in marriage intimacy, it would be helpful to read about the warning signs of emerging or prevalent intimacy issues in your relationship and ways to fix intimacy problems without counseling.